espocrm/documentation/docs/administration/bpm-events.md

 ## Boundary Events

 Boundary events can be attached to activities (usually sub-processes).
-Boundary event can interrupt an activity (if param *Is Interrupting* is checked).
-Non interrupting boundary event can be triggered multiple times.
+Boundary event can interrupt an activity (if the *Is Interrupting* parameter is checked).
+Non-interrupting boundary event can be triggered multiple times.

 ### Error Intermediate Event (Boundary)

-It's triggered once an error event is thrown withing the activity (sub-process) it's attached to.
+It's triggered once an error event is thrown within the activity (sub-process) it's attached to.

-It can't be non interrupting, because the activity gets terminated once an error event is thrown.
+It cannot be non-interrupting, because the activity gets terminated once an error event is thrown.

-If Error Code is specified, it will be triggered only when an error with the same code occurs.
-If Error Code is empty, it will catch any error.
+If the Error Code is specified, it will be triggered only when an error with the same code occurs.
+If the Error Code is empty, it will catch any error.

 ![Error Intermediate Event (Boundary)](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-error.png)

-It's possible to view an error code and message in the flow log (as of v2.14).
+It's possible to view the error code and the exception message in the flow log.

-The error code and the exception message can be obtained further in the flow with formula functions `bpm\caughtErrorCode` and `bpm\caughtErrorMessage` (as of v2.14).
+The error code and the exception message can be obtained further in the flow with Formula functions `bpm\caughtErrorCode` and `bpm\caughtErrorMessage`.

 !!! note

     If the error event is attached to a task with the *Send HTTP Request* action, it's possible to catch a specific response error code (e.g. 404, 403).
-As of v2.8.6.

 ### Conditional Intermediate Event (Boundary)

 Triggered when specific conditions are met.
-Note that non interrupting event can be triggered multiple times, when conditions get met, then get not met, and met again.
+Note that same non-interrupting events can be triggered multiple times.
+First, when conditions get fulfilled, then, when conditions get unfulfilled, and so on.

 ![Conditional Intermediate Event (Boundary)](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-conditional-boundary.png)

 ### Timer Intermediate Event (Boundary)